 Located along the shoreline of the Anacostia River, sustainable design components include the removal of impervious surfaces, removing contaminated soils and adding pervious green areas, storm water bio-retention-filtration facilities and native plantings.

-Hord Coplan Macht presented their designs for review and approval by the U.S. Commission of Fine Arts, the National Capital Planning Commission and the National Park Service who owns the land leased to Events DC.
+Hord Coplan Macht’s design was reviewed for approval by the U.S. Commission of Fine Arts, the National Capital Planning Commission and the National Park Service.